The Must See’s and Must Do’s of Washington, D.C.

 The Harvard University owned Dumbarton Oaks is a beautiful estate nestled in Georgetown.
 The site currently serves as a research ground and intellectual niche for history and landscape design.
 This institution hosts scholars from around the world and provides resources for research on topics such as the Byzantine Empire, Pre-Columbian Studies, and Garden/Landscape Design.

-While Dumbarton Oaks has a lot to offer in the realm of academia, it’s also an ideal spot for serene recreational endeavors.
 The gardens are stunning, making them perfect for a romantic picnic.
 Going solo?
 Benches scattered throughout the grounds provide peaceful spots to sit, write, draw, or get lost in your thoughts.
 Boasting elegant aesthetics and natural scenery, the property is the perfect locale for a photo excursion.

 Dumbarton Oaks is considered to be one of the hidden gems of D.C. and is surprisingly affordable – a rarity for Georgetown.
 The entry fee is $5 for students and children, $8 for seniors, and $10 for regular admission.